Deciding whether to spend your park day at Hollywood Studios or Animal Kingdom?

 Winner: Hollywood Studios

 Both Hollywood Studios and Animal Kingdom have some great rides, so this one was a difficult pick.
-I decided to give Hollywood Studios the nod partly due to the classics like Tower of Terror and Rock ‘n’ Roller Coaster and partly due to the Star Wars rides that are coming.
-Again, both parks really do have a handful of top-tier rides.
+I decided to give Hollywood Studios the nod partly due to the classics like Tower of Terror and Rock ‘n’ Roller Coaster and also due to the Star Wars rides that have really upped their game.

 Hollywood Studios’ Best Rides